trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 Colors, tastes, sounds and all other things that we call conscious qualia are benign illusions, not properties of the physical universe at all.
 The brain is a dark and silent place and so is the universe.

  Our brains build these bayesian models of how things ought to behave, based on real world experiences.
 We are wired to pay attention to when things don't go the way we expect.
-One of the things we have a model for and expect to do certain things in certain circumstances is ourselves - i.e. our own behavior (especially in social contexts).
+One of the things we have a model for and expect to do certain things in certain circumstances is ourselves - i.e. our behavior (especially in social contexts).
 We probably use the same machinery to also generate expectations about how other people will act.
-Reflecting our own biases out there onto them.
+Reflecting our biases out there onto them.

 #### A red stripe as an intentional object